Join Our Team!

 Student Staff Selection

 Student staff members are an invaluable asset to the Office of Residential Life.
-Our student staff are crucial to building inclusive, learning, and responsible residential communities.
-We are excited that you are considering becoming a member of our team!
+Our student staff are crucial to building responsible and inclusive residential communities.
+We are excited that you interested in becoming a member of our team!

 Applications are available in your e-portfolio by clicking on the "Housing and Staff Selection" link in the Residential Life section.
 Once you are in the Selection website, you will see a box that says "ResLife Staff."
 Please click the "ResLife Staff Selection" link inside the box on left to access the position descriptions and applications.

 Before applying, applicants should review the following infomation:

 We will attempt to interview Head Resident and Resident Advisor candidates in the fall semester if they are going to be abroad during the spring interview process.
 However if this is not possible, we will arrange a Skype interview with the candidate when ze is abroad.
 RA candidates who are abroad during the interview process are exempt from the group interview.

 If a Resident Advisor candidate is planning to go abroad in the fall semester but wants to be considered for a spring position during the same academic year, ze must go through the interview process the preceding spring.